Come and Praise

 Come and Praise is a hymnal published by the BBC and widely used in collective worship in British schools.
 The hymnal was compiled by Geoffrey Marshall-Taylor with musical arrangements by Douglas Coombes, and includes well-known hymns such as “Oil in My Lamp”, “Kum Ba Yah” and “Water of Life” as well as Christmas carols and Easter hymns.

 Volumes

 Two volumes were published: Come and Praise in 1978, and Come and Praise 2 in 1988.
-The hymns from both volumes were published together in The Complete Come and Praise in 1990.
+The hymns from both volumes were published together in The Complete Come and Praise in 1990 alongside a words-only edition.
+Both volumes were published in connection with BBC School Radio in order to support teachers in leading group singing, particularly in schools without a dedicated music specialist or accompanist.
+Their use coincided with the continuing practice of collective worship in maintained schools in England and Wales, which was later reinforced in legislation including the Education Reform Act 1988.